• Home

 8. Marshall Point Lighthouse

-Most famous for being featured in the movie Forrest Gump, Marshall Point Lighthouse is one of my top 3 favorite lighthouses in all of Maine.
-It’s a bit off-the-beaten path, so not as many people venture over to make the stop, meaning I’ve never seen it crowded.
+Most famous for being featured in the movie Forrest Gump, Marshall Point Lighthouse is one of my top three favorite lighthouses in all of Maine.
+It’s a bit off-the-beaten path, so not as many people venture over to make the stop, meaning I’ve never seen it too crowded.
 It’s always such a peaceful and serene visit, and a beautiful lighthouse to see when driving from Portland to Acadia National Park.

 There are also a couple of picnic tables right by the lighthouse, so this is a nice place to stop and have a snack during your road trip.